We may collect a share of sales or other compensation from the links on this page.

 So, that wraps up our reviews on what the best ice hockey helmets have to offer.
 You’re now left with a better idea of the various features and benefits that they can provide you with.

-However, before you make a final decision, it’s a good idea to learn more about the best ways of figuring out how to pick the helmet that’s best for your needs.
+However, before you make a final decision, it's a good idea to learn more about the best ways of picking the helmet that's best for your needs.

-We have created this buyers guide to provide you with more details to make sure you have all the information that you need to pick the top helmet for you.
+We have created this buyer's guide to provide you with more details to ensure you have all the information you need to pick the top helmet for you.

 One of the most important factors to consider is the size of your head.
-You want to find a helmet that fits your tight enough to ensure it stays balanced, while not feeling like your head is being put under too much pressure.
+You want to find a helmet that fits you tight enough to stay balanced while not feeling like your head is under too much pressure.

-Therefore, the adjustment features are super important features that you need to think about.
-The adjustability features of a helmet will have a huge impact on how well it feels to wear.
+Therefore, the adjustment features are essential and need to be considered.
+The adjustability features of a helmet will significantly impact how comfortable and secure it is.

-We’ve included helmets in our review that have more adjustability features than others – mainly the ability to make adjustments without using tools.
-These ones would be best if you have a shape that’s larger or a more specific shape.
+We've included helmets in our review with more adjustability features than others – mainly the ability to make adjustments without using tools.

 Helmet Certification

-All CSA and HECC certified helmets have a sticker indicating their certification.
-Make sure it is in date if your playing in an official league where checks may be mandatory.
+All CSA and HECC-certified helmets have a sticker indicating their certification.
+Ensure it is still valid if you play in an official league.

 Types of Foam Lining

-VN is softer than EPP which is why it’s more prone to having indents made in it upon impact.
-However, VN is fantastic for providing you with another layer of protection, while also ensuring that the helmet feels more comfortable to wear.
+VN is softer than EPP, which is why it's more prone to having indents made in it upon impact.
+However, VN is fantastic for providing another layer of protection while ensuring that the helmet feels more comfortable to wear.

-EPP is tougher than VN and it’s a more expensive material.
-Due to how it’s tougher, you can expect to experience more benefits as far as protection is concerned.
+EPP is tougher than VN, and it's a more expensive material.
+Due to it's added toughness, you can expect to experience more benefits as far as protection is concerned.

 Visor vs Cage?

-Using a helmet that either comes with a visor, cage, or nothing at the front while highly depend on your playing style.
-Usually younger players wear a full cage and older players have the option of wearing a visor.
+Using a helmet with either a visor, cage or nothing at the front highly depends on your playing style.
+Usually, younger players wear a full cage, and older players can wear a visor.
 Your league may have specific rules related to what you need to wear for your age.

-The helmets that don’t come with a visor or cage shed some weight, which makes them feel lighter and more agile.
-Without having anything in the front of your face, you’re able to see more clearly too, which will make it easier to see the puck and oncoming players.
+The helmets that don't have a visor or cage shed some weight, making them feel lighter and more agile.
+Without having anything in front of your face, you can see more clearly, too, which will make it easier to see the puck and oncoming players.

-That said, those benefits come at a higher risk of you being injured as your face is now unprotected and exposed to hits from players, sticks or the puck.
+Those benefits come at a higher risk of being injured as your face is unprotected and exposed to hits from players, sticks or the puck.

-If you’re a younger player, you’ll definitely want to go with a cage combo and once you’re more experienced or older you can try out a visor.
-Visors provide an uninterrupted view whilst also protecting your eyes and nose (different shape visors are more protective than others).
+If you're a younger player, you'll want to go with a cage combo, and once you're more experienced or older, you can try out a visor.
+Visors provide an uninterrupted view while protecting your eyes and nose (different shape visors are more protective than others).

 Visors do require more maintenance to prevent fogging and scratching.
-You’ll want to protect your visor from scratches and regularly use an anti-fog spray and cleaning cloth before or during games for optimum clarity.
+You'll want to protect your visor from scratches and regularly use an anti-fog spray and cleaning cloth before or during games for optimal vision.

 Weight

-A heavier helmet doesn’t automatically make it more effective at protecting you from hard impacts.
-Wearing heavier helmets can impact how comfortable it feels to wear.
+A heavier helmet doesn't automatically make it more effective at protecting you from hard impacts.
+Wearing heavier helmets can impact how comfortable it feels to wear them.

-If you’re wearing one that’s too heavy (or too tight), it’s likely that you’ll start suffering from headaches and pain in your neck.
+If you're wearing one that's too heavy (or too tight), you'll likely start suffering from headaches and pain in your neck.

 The lighter helmets may be the best way to go for some people.
-Although, you should still make sure that it has a lot of padding to offer ample protection.
-This is because some of the lighter options skimp out on the padding in favor of a lightweight design.
+Although, you should still ensure that it has a lot of padding to offer ample protection.
+This is because some lighter options skimp out on the padding in favour of a lightweight design.

 Padding

-The padding that comes with these helmets will vary in terms of their placement.
-They also have a number of different uses.
+The padding that comes with these helmets will vary in their placement.
+They also have several different uses.

-Padding is great for ensuring that you’re able to wear your helmet and have it fit nicely and feel soft on your head.
+Padding is great for ensuring that you can wear your helmet and have it fit nicely and feel soft on your head.
 It also keeps your head protected by acting as a cushion upon impact.

-Ensuring that you have padding on the temples is especially important as it’s a sensitive area that’s prone to being hurt easier.
+Ensuring that you have padding on the temples is especially important as it's a sensitive area prone to more severe injuries.

-There are ice hockey helmets that come with ear padding that can be removed.
-Some people take out this ear padding because it makes the helmet lighter and easier to hear.
-However, this is not recommended because it means that you’re leaving your ears more exposed to being hurt.
+There are ice hockey helmets with ear padding that can be removed.
+Some people remove this ear padding because it makes the helmet lighter and easier to hear.
+However, this is not recommended because it means you're leaving your ears exposed.

 Chin Strap

-The main function of the chin strap is to keep the helmet fitting securely on your head.
-However, it can also work effectively to act as another element of protection if you are also using a cage which comes with chin protection.
+The primary function of the chin strap is to keep the helmet fitting securely on your head.
+However, it can also work effectively to act as another element of protection if you also use a cage with chin protection.

 Cheap vs Expensive